billfor/openhab2-addons/bundles/org.openhab.binding.alarmdecoder/README.md

 When sending messages, it will send from the configured keypad address if only one is configured.
 If a mask containing multiple addresses or 0 (all) is configured, it will send messages from the Alarm Decoder's configured address.

+Commands sent from the keypad thing are limited to the set of valid keypad command characters supported by the Alarm Decoder (0-9,*,#,<,>).
+In addition, the characters A-H will be translated to special keys 1-8.
+Command strings containing invalid characters will be ignored.

 Parameters:

 * **addressMask** (required) Keypad address mask (0 = All addresses)
 * **sendCommands** (default = false) Allow keypad commands to be sent to the alarm system from openHAB.
 Enabling this means the alarm system will be only as secure as your openHAB system.
+* **sendStar** (default = false) When disarmed/faulted, automatically send * character to obtain zone fault information.
+* **commandMapping** (optional) Comma separated list of key/value pairs mapping integers to command strings for intcommand channel.

 Example: